opensquare-network/sima-spec/governance/v1/README.md

 ### Authority

 - If it's a multisig account who propose an on-chain proposal, anyone of the signatories can provide context for the proposal.
-Of course the context can also be provided by multisig calls.
-- If an account has proxies, one of the proxy accounts can provide actions on behalf of the account with a `proxy#proxy` call.
+- If an account has proxies, one of the proxy accounts can provide actions on behalf of the account.

 ### Start a discussion